22842219/SemanticParser4Graph/semantic_parser/seq2seq_construction/README.md

 1. Get the whole field values of one column picklist = get_column_picklist(table_name, column_name, db_path) # R: List[str]

+2. Split the question into a list of characters denoted as **n_grams**, as well as each field value denoted as **fv_tokens**.
+Then **difflib.SequenceMatcher** is employed to get the similary of **n_grams** and **fv_tokens**, and find the longest match start index, end index, and match size.
+These indices are used to specified the matched spans of the question and corresponding field value respectively.
+Finally, the matched entries are obtained by filtering out all stop words, the common db terms (i.e. **id**) and other common words (e.g., "no", "yes", "many").
+One can even add a list of sensitive words involving data privacy, say personal id number.

-2. Split the question into a list of tokens, and filter out all stop words, the common db terms (i.e. **id**) get_matched_entries = get_matched_entries(question, picklist, match_threshold, s_theta) # R: Optional[List[Tuple[str, Tuple[str, str, float, float, int]]]]
+    get_matched_entries = get_matched_entries(question, picklist, match_threshold, s_theta) # R: Optional[List[Tuple[str, Tuple[str, str, float, float, int]]]]

+    # w.r.t. running example
+    # ['California', ]

 3.
     matches = get_database_matches(question, table_name, column_name, db_path)